nakedmcse/filebundler/README.md

 # filebundler

-Unzips and bundles text files
+Small GUI to join txt and zip files of txt files within a folder.